xpresserjs/documentation/xpress-mongo/readme.md

 # Xpress-Mongo
 **xpress-mongo** is a lightweight mongodb collection as model library.
-When using mongodb default client for nodejs (which is the recommended), most developers have to create a way to make modelling possible.
+When using mongodb default client for nodejs (which is recommended), most developers have to create a way to make modelling possible.
 With xpress-mongo you get customizable modelling at it's peak.